-Various ways to load weighted dips
+How to set up weighted dips

 While it doesn’t take a rocket surgeon to think of a few creative (and not so creative) ways to perform dips with added weight, it can be tough to decide which is best without trying them in advance.
 In my experience, the main methods are:

 - Dip belts